-Because the topic resonates with so many of our members, this month we are sharing a recent hotline exchange that underscores the importance of communication and legal compliance when responding to an employee’s extended leave from the workplace.
+Because the topic resonates with so many of our members, this month we are sharing a typical hotline exchange that underscores the importance of communication and legal compliance when responding to an employee’s extended leave from the workplace.

-MEA Expert: I understand the impact that his absence may have on your organization.
+MEA: I understand the impact that his absence may have on your organization.
 Have you attempted to contact the employee regarding his plans to return to work?

 Member: No, I have not.
 Isn’t it the employee’s responsibility to contact the employer with updates and information?

 MEA: That’s a legitimate question and one that requires us to examine which laws apply in this situation.
 In addition to the FMLA (which applies to companies with 50 or more employees), almost all companies, regardless of size, must comply with the Americans with Disabilities Act (ADA) (or the state law equivalent of the ADA), which requires employers to engage in an “interactive process” (a legal term of art under the ADA) to determine whether the employer can provide a reasonable accommodation that will allow the employee to perform the essential functions of his or her job.
 In some cases, a leave of absence may constitute a reasonable accommodation.
 Are you familiar with the interactive process and what it entails?